Community Council Meeting Reports (2004)

 It has been agreed that the new housing development in Lothian Street will be called "The Barns".
 The Community Council agreed to support any proposal for a Compulsory Purchase Order for the Palace Cinema.
 Some information was given about the mini-fairground and restaurant proposed by Messrs Codona for the Roundhouse car park, and planned for the summer months.
 Members expressed reservations about the idea, citing potential problems with parking, toilets, noise, and the effect on the proposed skateboard rink.
 The Community Council are hoping to share the shop at 96 High Street with the Burntisland 2020 Development Trust, and to have regular part-time opening hours.

-a planning application for the erection of two houses with
+considered a planning application for the erection of two houses with

-had separate plans of their own for the provision
+Committee had separate plans of their own for the provision of 24